metabrainz/acousticbrainz-server/CONTRIBUTING.md

 ## Community/Discussion

-If you want to discuss something, join us in the [#metabrainz](ircs://irc.libera.chat:6697/metabrainz) IRC channel on irc.libera.net.
+If you want to discuss something, join us in the [#metabrainz](ircs://irc.libera.chat:6697/metabrainz) IRC channel on irc.libera.chat.
 More info is available at https://wiki.musicbrainz.org/Communication.
 Alternatively, you can post something in the [AcousticBrainz category](https://community.metabrainz.org/c/acousticbrainz) of the MetaBrainz forums.